theimpossibleastronaut/rmw/README.txt

 rmw (ReMove to Waste) functions as a command line recycle bin/trash can utility.
-Optionally, it can ReMove files to Desktop trash and has been tested on GNOME, KDE, and Xfce.
-This is the C source code, not the bash script
+Optionally, it can ReMove files to Desktop trash.

-rmw will read the system wide configuration file if $HOME/config/rmw isn't present. (./configure --sysconfdir=...)
+rmw will read the system wide configuration file if $HOME/.config/rmw/config isn't present. (./configure --sysconfdir=...)
 If sysconfdir isn't specified rmw defaults to /usr/local/etc